embvm/c-interfaces/README.md

 ## Interface Scope

 In general, we have opted to keep the interfaces as simple as possible.
-You will probably see interfaces with fewer functions than you might expect.
-This is part of our goal - abstracting the _only the common functionality required by general application code_.
+You will probably see interfaces with fewer functions and parameters than you might expect.
+Smaller interfaces are much easier to understand, implement, and use.
+Our goal is also to abstract _only the common functionality required by general application code_ - code that is designed to be independent of any particular hardware platform, OS, or SDK.

 We have generally left out initialization, configuration, and special operating modes.
 In our view, these details are hard to generalize (since each component, library, driver, etc. has slightly different options), and general application code does not need to access this information to do its job.
 Some part of the system will always be responsible for instantiating the specific implementation and mapping the implementation to an abstract interface.
 That part of the system can use the implementation's APIs to put the component in the system's expected state during initialization.
 That expectation means we can leave out a number of details.